eyjolfur10/INTOmarkdown/README.md

 Látið fylgja tengil á ykkar útgáfu af verkefninu (Það á að sjálfsögðu að vera hægt að smella á tengilinn og fara þá beint í verkefnið ykkar!)

+It went well forking the NIM.cpp.
+Since I was the only one in my group I was the only one to edit it (and Daniel Brandur) I have though often worked on group projects in SVN and had no problem then.
+It's easy to resolve a conflict comes up.

 ## 4. Uppsettur hugbúnaður

 Hér á að koma listi yfir opinn hugbúnað sem þið eruð með á vélunum nú þegar (sjá verkefnislýsingu).